massiveart/MassiveSearchBundle/Resources/docs/extending.rst

 ----------

 Massive Search allows you to implement custom types.
-This types can be defined with custom converters which converts the value of a field into a indexable format (currently only string or array).
+This types can be defined with custom converters, which converts the value of a fields into an indexable format (currently only string or array).

 A converter is a simple class which implements the interface